 Credential

 : information about a Person that may be Open or Confidential.
-The most common credentials are Username (an example of open information) and Password (an example of confidential information).
+The most common credentials are username (an example of open information) and Password (an example of confidential information).

 CRUD

 : an acronym for common operations done to data in a datastore: Create a new record, Read an existing set of one or more result items, Update an existing record, or Delete an existing set of record.
 While commonly used, our reference is to use the BREAD when describing user accessible functionality.